Archdiocese of Los Angeles: 1848 to 1900

-In 1853, Pope Pius IX erected the Metropolitan Archdiocese of San Francisco, taking the territory that now constitutes Nevada, Utah, and much of northern California from the Diocese of Monterey.

-In 1859, the same pope renamed the Diocese of Monterey as the Diocese of Monterey-Los Angeles to recognize the growth of the city of Los Angeles.
-The bishop moved his principal residence to Los Angeles and used the Mission of Santa Barbara as a pro-cathedral until the Cathedral of Saint Vibiana opened in 1876.
+In 1853, Pope Pius IX erected the Archdiocese of San Francisco, taking Nevada, Utah, and much of Northern California from the Diocese of Monterey.
+In 1859, Pius IX renamed the Diocese of Monterey as the Diocese of Monterey-Los Angeles to recognize the growth of the city of Los Angeles.
+The bishop moved his principal residence to Los Angeles, with the Mission Santa Barbara serving as its pro-cathedral.
+In 1856, the Daughters of Charity opened the Los Angeles Infirmary, the first Catholic hospital in Los Angeles.
+It became the former St. Vincent Medical Center.